Zanzibar, Arusha, Lake Manyara National Park, Tarangire National Park, Olduvai Gorge, Ngorongoro Crater, Serengeti, Bwejuu – Paje Beach

 Combine the marvels of an African safari with treasured beaches for a 13-day best of Tanzania and Zanzibar tour.
 You will have immersive safaris in famous national parks from the Serengeti to Ngorongoro Crater and Tarangire.
 Bask in the beauty of private villas with views of clear waters and pristine white sand.
 You will have a mix of relaxation and adventure while enjoying the very best of Tanzania.

 Keep your eyes peeled as you fly over African savannahs and land into Kilimmanjaro International Airport in northern Tanzania.
 The inimitable landscapes of East Africa await and their sheer size is breathtaking from above.
-You'll be met at the airport and transferred to the Arusha Coffee Lodge.
+You'll be met at the airport and transferred to your first beautiful lodge.
 Fragrantly situated in a rolling coffee plantation, the lodge offers a home away from home but also a glimpse into exotic Africa.
 Monkeys sometimes swing through the grounds and the coffee can't get any fresher.
-Enjoy one night here in the Plantation Suite.

 Day 2 - 3

 Lake Manyara - Unique Safari at Lake Manyara